 - A card you've set up as a default payment method

-When a card is selected for payment, all you have to do next is tap or wave your mobile device near the payment terminal.
-Technology called Near-Field Communication transmits your card details from your digital wallet to the payment terminal to process the transaction.
+To pay with your digital wallet, select a card for payment and tap or wave your mobile device near the payment terminal.
+Your card details are sent from your digital wallet to the payment terminal to process the transaction.

 Maximizing Rewards With Your Wallet-Linked Credit Card

-Understanding the top of wallet concept is key to juggling multiple rewards credit cards inside your mobile payment app.
-The goal is to choose the appropriate card to pay with to earn the most rewards possible, based on the nature of the purchase.
+Understanding the top-of-wallet concept is the key to juggling multiple rewards credit cards inside your mobile payment app.
+Users of Apple Wallet are able to drop and drag any card in the wallet to the top of the wallet.
+It's still up to you to decide which card that should be based on the rewards you want to earn.
+The goal is to choose the appropriate card to pay with to earn the most rewards possible based on the nature of the purchase.

 1. Review the Rewards Structure of Each Linked Card

-First, take stock of which cards are in your digital wallet.
-Note whether each card earns points, miles or cash back.
+Take stock of which cards are in your digital wallet.
+Note whether each card earns points, miles, or cash back.
 Then, take a closer look at each card's rewards structure.

-For example, if you have a cash back card, then you need to know how cash back is earned.
+For example, if you have a cash-back card, you need to know how cash back is earned.
 Some cards offer a flat percentage of purchases back while others offer tiered rewards that pay more in certain categories of purchases.
-And some cards may combine a flat percentage with a quarterly cash back bonus for certain purchase categories.
+Other cards may combine a flat percentage with a quarterly cash back bonus for certain purchase categories.

 3. Check for Rewards Bonuses for New Cards